Section One: 1 2 3 4 5 6 7 8

 If your screen is too small or too large, you can use the zoom slider to increase or decrease the size of your page.
 Hold down your left mouse button on the slider.
 Keep it held down and move it to the left to make your page smaller, and to the right to make it bigger.
 (You can also click the plus and minus buttons.)
 The default setting is 100%, and the slider is in the middle.

-Just above the slider, you'll see some arrows.
+Just above the slide in Word 2007r, you'll see some arrows.
 The two sets of double arrows allow you to move up or down one page at a time:

 Clicking the round button between the two sets of double arrows opens up a shortcut toolbar.
 This one:

-Click back on the first icon, however, when you finished exploring.
+Click back on the Print Layout icon, however, when you're finished exploring.
 We'll make a start.